hyperhua/DataScienceCoursera/R-Programing/DataCleaning/Assignment/README.md

 tBodyAccJerk-XYZ<br />

 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag<br />

 fBodyGyroMag<br />

 fBodyGyroJerkMag

-<li>Line 1

-From the “run_analysis.R” file, I did the following steps and resulted with a tidy file named “tidy.ave.dat”.
+<li> From the “run_analysis.R” file, I did the following steps and resulted with a tidy file named “tidy.ave.dat”.
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set